Have you ever wondered how to feed your dog wild, raw venison as part of their raw dog food diet?

 Freezer Clean Outs

-You can also check Craigslist or Facebook Market Place for freezer clean outs that consist of deer or other types of venison.
+You can also check Craigslist or Facebook Market Place for freezer clean outs that consist of deer or other types of raw venison for dogs.

 Raw Pet Food Retailers

-Raw pet food retailers like Raw Feeding Miami or Raw Paws Pet Food carry venison, but of course it won’t be as fresh as the kind you’ll hunt yourself or get from hunters.
+Raw pet food retailers like Raw Feeding Miami or Raw Paws Pet Food carry raw game meat for dogs like venison, but of course it won’t be as fresh as the kind you’ll hunt yourself or get from hunters.

 Tip: Use my affiliate discount code K9Savings for 15% off the venison and anything else from Raw Paws Pet Food.